hschletz/formotron/Readme.md

 (for example, radio buttons and dropdowns with a static set of values).
 Valid input values are defined by the type of enum:
 - Basic enums accept the symbolic name (case sensitive).
-- Backed enums accept the backing value only, but not the name.
+- Backed enums accept the symbolic name (case sensitive) by default.
+If the `Formotron\Attribute\UseBackingValue` attribute is set on a property, only the backing value is accepted, but not the name.

 ```php
 enum Basic